Skip to main content

 What are the symptoms?

-The symptoms can begin as early as seven days after being bitten and up to four weeks afterwards.
+The symptoms can begin as early as seven days after being bitten and up to four weeks afterward.
 Very rarely, symptoms may appear up to a year later depending on the type of parasite.
 Most commonly they are,

 • Fever